 BLENCA-Study - English

-As part of the BLENCA study, human biomonitoring for lead and cadmium was carried out in Oker and Harlingerode among primary school pupils and their educators in the Harz region.
+As part of the BLENCA study, human biomonitoring for lead and cadmium was conducted in Oker and Harlingerode among primary school children and their caregivers in the Harz region.

 Background

-Although exposure to heavy metals such as lead, cadmium and others has decreased in most regions of Germany in recent decades, there is still soil contamination.
-One cause of this is the former mining industry, which was practised in the Harz Mountains and elsewhere.
+Although exposure to heavy metals such as lead and cadmium has decreased in most parts of Germany over recent decades, soil contamination remains in some areas.
+One cause is former mining activity, which also took place in the Harz region.

 Results

-There was a clear decrease in blood lead and urine cadmium levels compared to the biomonitoring data collected in the 1980s.
-However, almost half of the children tested had blood lead levels above the current reference value.
-In contrast, the cadmium values in children and adults were within the typical range for Germany.
+A clear decrease in blood lead levels and urinary cadmium levels was observed compared to biomonitoring data from the 1980s.
+However, nearly half of the children studied had blood lead levels above the current reference value.
+Cadmium levels among both children and adults were within the typical range for Germany.

 Next steps